Luke Maxwell: Solihull Moors

 When the loan expired, Maxwell signed for Solihull Moors on an 18-month contract with an option of a further year.
 He made 10 more National League appearances in what remained of the season, and was named Young Player of the Year as Moors finished as National League runners-up.

 Maxwell missed the first half of the 2019–20 season with a knee injury.
 He joined National League North club Gloucester City on 31 December 2019 on loan for a month, made his debut the following day in the starting eleven for a 2–1 win at home to Leamington, and made four more appearances before being recalled by his parent club three days before the loan spell was due to end.
 He made two substitute appearances before the National League season was suspended and then terminated early because of the COVID-19 pandemic, and was released when his contract expired.

 Return to Kidderminster

-In July 2020, Maxwell rejoined Kiddermnster Harriers on a one-year contract.
+In July 2020, Maxwell rejoined Kidderminster Harriers on a one-year contract.